Mitigating photon loss in linear optical quantum circuits: Overview of main results

+Theorem \ref{thexpextrap} indicates that in worst-case, exponential extrapolation has better performance than linear solving, as the additive error up to which exponential extrapolation outperforms postselection is significantly smaller than that of linear solving.

+In Section \ref{sec:numerics2}, we present the results of numerical simulations comparing the performance of the mitigation techniques with postselection.
+The recycling mitigation methods (linear solving and exponential extrapolation) consistently outperform postselection for a range of loss values and sample numbers.
+We also present results that indicates that in the average-case the errors of both recycling mitigation methods and postselection are below their analytically computed upper bounds.
+These experiments were performed in loss regimes relevant to near-term quantum photonics hardware.

+In Section \ref{sec:properties_mitigated}, we analyse the mitigated outputs in the regime $m \in \Omega(n^2)$ for exponential extrapolation error mitigation, and conjecture that, in the absence of statistical errors, the distribution of $p_{mit}(s)$ is likely classically hard to compute.
+We support this conjecture with numerical calculations.
+Specifically, the conjecture is that computing the mitigated outputs is a problem that reduces to solving a restricted version of the $|GPE_{\pm}|^2$ problem \cite{aaronson_computational_2011}.
+This result is interesting because it indicates that, in general and in the absence of statistical error, the bias errors are small enough to render the error mitigated probabilities hard to compute classically.

-Our final contribution is in providing strong evidence that photon loss error mitigation techniques based on ZNE \cite{endo_hybrid_2021} cannot outperform postselection.
-Indeed, in section \ref{sec:ZNE} we provide an upper bound on the error incurred from ZNE, $E_{extrap}$, which is larger than the worst-case statistical error of postselection (see Thm. \ref{thnogozne}).
-In appendix \ref{appnogo}, we also provide numerical evidence that for all $n \geq n_0$, for some $n_0 \in \mathbb{N}$, $E_{extrap}$ is always larger than the statistical error of postselection.
-Our result highlights the subtleties involved in adapting existing error mitigation techniques to mitigate photon loss errors in DVLOQC.
+Our final contribution is in providing strong evidence that photon loss error mitigation techniques based on ZNE \cite{endo_hybrid_2021} cannot outperform postselection in the DVLOQC setting.
+Indeed, in Section \ref{sec:ZNE} we provide an upper bound on the error incurred from ZNE, $E_{extrap}$, which is larger than the worst-case statistical error of postselection (see Thm. \ref{thnogozne}).
+In Appendix \ref{appnogo}, we also provide numerical evidence that for all $n \geq n_0$, for some $n_0 \in \mathbb{N}$, $E_{extrap}$ is always larger than the statistical error of postselection.
 Indeed, in DVLOQC there is a natural way to mitigate photon loss errors, postselection, which is not present for other types of errors in other types of hardware \cite{endo_hybrid_2021}.
 This therefore sets a benchmark that a photon loss mitigation technique in DVLOQC must satisfy to be useful, namely that it must outperform postselection.
-Our results indicate that recycling mitigation succeeds in mitigating beyond what postselection can offer whereas ZNE does not.